dargall91/capstone-website/README.md

 (If a previous version of the application was run with create react app, please delete your node_modules folder and do a fresh npm install)

+## Important

+Please see the 'Database Setup' and 'Starting the Server' sections in wea/README.md before continuing

 ## Available Scripts

 In the project directory, you can run: